PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 A columnist is an editorial writer, who works as self-employed, or through an agency.
-He/She contributes regularly to a magazine, newspaper or website.
+He/She contributes regularly to a magazine, newspaper, or website.
 While the job of reporters is to deliver the facts, the job of a columnist asks for more.
 It involves interpreting news and interviewing people through their own opinions and views.

 On the other hand, a syndicated columnist is a columnist who gets their articles published across multiple media at the same time.

 The meaning of working as a syndicated communist changed for me as I grew up.
-While earlier, I used to be passionate about magazine and newspapers writings, now I am over-passionate about people who write for me.
+While earlier, I used to be passionate about magazine and newspaper writings, now I am over-passionate about people who write for me.
 The best thing is to work as a freelance syndicated columnist online.
 It sounds lavishing, but trust me, it’s easy if you work hard and do it on a continuous basis keeping your laziness and daydreaming aside.

 How to get started with Syndication?

 Some people may say something, others may something else, here’s what I say.
 I followed these steps to become a syndicated columnist myself, I hope it helps you too:

 Guest Blogging is the first and foremost step you must take to reach the level of syndication.
 I once wrote nearly 100 guest posts in 5 months to reach to the potential audience and build relationships with influencers.
 It also helped me build a portfolio of excellent writing and establish credibility among readers and clients.
 This method helped me gain thousands of views on my various articles within a very short span of time.

 That was not it.
 I also received emails from famous sites such as the Huffington Post, who found my articles worth sharing.
 Guest blogging helps you drive traffic from innumerable places, this is important especially when you write at only one place.